 Westminster Academy’s ethos is built around the student-centred and internationally-minded values of the International Baccalaureate.
-Students enjoy curriculum journeys rich in breadth, depth and challenge meaning that subjects and disciplines are valued at all stages and students maintain a broad curriculum all the way from Year 7 to 13.
+Students enjoy curriculum journeys rich in breadth, depth and challenge meaning that subjects and disciplines are valued at all stages and students follow a broad curriculum all the way from Year 7 to 13.

-Our Curriculum Overviews have been written to communicate our intent for learning in each subject, and then to show how learning develops at each stage of learning.
+Our Curriculum Overviews have been written to communicate our intent for learning in each subject, and then to show how learning develops at each stage of study.

 Find out more: Contact us (email@example.com) with any specific questions about our curriculum.
 If you have a child at the school, you can contact your child's teacher.